Smoked (Law & Order: Special Victims Unit): Plot

 The detectives track Skinner to Ronson's apartment, where he holds Ronson at gunpoint demanding money.
 Stabler convinces Skinner to put the gun down and arrests both men.
 Skinner admits to killing Annette in exchange for a lesser murder charge, and tells detectives that he got the murder weapon from Greer.
 Greer is arrested as an accessory to murder and put in holding with Ronson and Skinner.
 Sister Peg visits the station to drop off a picture of Jenna and Annette with an address written in Skinner's handwriting.

 The detectives call Jenna into the squad room so she can see the three men behind bars.
 She leaves, but surprises everyone by returning with a handgun and firing wildly into the holding cell, killing Ronson and Greer.
 As Benson pleads with Jenna to put the gun down, Stabler takes cover behind his desk and reaches for his weapon.
-Jenna fires one shot at them, hitting and killing Sister Peg.
+Jenna fires two shots at them, hitting and killing Sister Peg with the first and taking out a window with the second.
 Shocked, she stops, but a provoking comment by Skinner infuriates her again.
 As she aims her gun at him, Stabler shoots her.
-As she lies on the floor, Jenna says she bought the gun off the street before dying in Stabler's arms.
+As she lies on the floor, Jenna says she bought the gun off the street and it was easy before dying in Stabler's arms.